Gussak/ArxLaetansMod/README.md

 Obs.: The setup package is important to create compatibility with Arx Fatalis/Libertatis and to keep the models work independent.
 As they are CC-BY they can be re-used and adapted to work elsewhere too if you want.

 My new mods' scripts found here will probably not fully work unless you merge/compile this branch:  https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod
-or the newest (that may be unstable or just broken as may contain WIP and backup commits):
+or the newest (that may be unstable or just broken as may contain WIP and backup commits that were not compiled yet):
 https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod_TEST (or TEST2 ...)

 TODO:OBS.: windows .bat files to create windows file links are WIP and still needs testing. createWindowsLinks.bat is not ready yet.